Streamlit

 -

-Students & Researchers presenting data projects interactively
+Students & Researchers presenting data projects interactively for academic or professional purposes.

 -

-Startups & Entrepreneurs prototyping data-driven tools quickly
+Startups & Entrepreneurs looking to prototype and test data-driven ideas quickly and cost-effectively.

 By the end of this course, you will be able to: